You Are Free

-You Are Free is the sixth studio album by Cat Power, the stage name and eponymous band of American singer-songwriter Chan Marshall.
+You Are Free is the sixth studio album by Cat Power, the stage name and eponymous band of the American singer-songwriter Chan Marshall.
 It was released in 2003 on Matador Records.
 The album features guest appearances by Dave Grohl of Foo Fighters, Eddie Vedder of Pearl Jam and Warren Ellis of the Dirty Three.

 Recording

 You Are Free was recorded over the course of a year, the longest Marshall had spent recording an album at that point.
 Marshall and engineer Adam Kasper recorded about 40 songs during these sessions.

 In a 2003 interview with Pitchfork, Marshall explained the album was recorded "Sporadically.
 While I was traveling...Adam was working on other things, and I worked on his schedule.
 He'd get these really nice studios, and when he had off time we'd go in and then try to remember what we did like two months ago and pull that tape up.
 I'd be like, 'Uh, no, I wanna do something new,' and then I'd write a new song.
 So it basically worked like that-- every few months getting together and essentially writing new songs."
 According to Marshall, Kasper helped her decide which of the 40 songs they recorded should make it onto the album.

 Marshall revealed that she chose Kasper because "I was looking for somebody who would let me do what I wanted to do, who's a really good engineer," and said that she saw him as an engineer, rather than a producer.